clubedaentrega/api-lift/README.md

 Note that the v1 file is like a snapshot.
 From the point of view of a revision control system (like git), the file has evolved linearly: no move/rename or any other trick (like symlinks).

 After some time, the support for version 1 may be dropped, by increasing the `minVersion` option and removing old v1 files.

+If needed, the most recent version, including development versions, is available under `v-last`, like `/v-last/user/create`.

 ### Complete example
 For the following files in the api folder: